SkkiNet/.github/profile/README.md

 This document is intended to streamline the process of requesting new tools and functionalities within DCVA.
 By maintaining a centralized list, we ensure transparency, prioritize efficiently, and execute projects effectively.
 In short, it’s to make sure you don’t forget stuff and I don’t have to remind you, or vice versa.

 ## Submission Process
 1. **Identify Need**: Determine the necessity for a new tool or functionality.
-Make sure it’s worth my time.
 2. **Submit Request**: Fill out the [Tool Request Form](#) with all relevant details.
 3. **Review**: Leadership will review the request.
 Prepare for some questions, because we don’t accept half-baked ideas.
 4. **Approval**: Once approved, the request will be added to the Current Requests section.